HolixStarZ/R-MANUAL/R-SETUP.md

 FASTQ files are text-based format used for storing read sequences represented by single-letter codes that might appear as raw data from scRNAseq.

 ### 1.1.2 Cell Ranger
+Cell Ranger is a set of analysis pipelines that process Chromium single-cell data to align reads, generate feature-barcode matrices, perform clustering and other secondary analysis, and more.
+It help us to generate the RNA reads count matrix we will use later.
+A few important concepts:
+- GEM WELL: also known as GEM GROUP are repetitioned cells from one single 10X genomics channel.
+One or more sequencing libraries can be derived from a GEM well.
+- Library: library types may include Gene Expression, Antibody Capture, CRISPR Guide Capture, TCR-enrichment, etc and are derrived from a single GEM well (or multiple libriaries from one well).
+Libraries features barcodes or V (D) J assays for analysis.

 ### 1.1.3 Star Solo